htjb/margarine/docs/source/tutorial.rst

 .. parsed-literal::

-    tf.Tensor(3.1464424, shape=(), dtype=float32) 3.3308079438366938
+    tf.Tensor(3.1492083, shape=(), dtype=float32) 3.3308079438366938
-    tf.Tensor(4.086628, shape=(), dtype=float32) 5.013952162478263
+    tf.Tensor(4.025139, shape=(), dtype=float32) 5.013952162478263

-Rather than using the ``kde.sample()`` function to generate samples we could transform samples from the hypercube with the following code.
+Rather than using the ``kde.sample()`` function to generate samples we could transform samples from the hypercube with the following code and the ``__call__()`` function.
 However, we note that this is a much slower method of generating samples as it is designed to be bijective.
-Transformation from the hypercube is useful if we would like to use a trained KDE or MAF as the prior in a subseqeunt nested sampling run however is not necissary if we simply want to calcualte marginal Bayesian statistics.
+Transformation from the hypercube is useful if we would like to use a trained KDE or MAF as the prior in a subseqeunt nested sampling run however is not necessary if we simply want to calcualte marginal Bayesian statistics.

 .. code:: ipython3